Heat Exchanger Piping

 The free space at the side of horizontal shell can be used for placement of control stations.

-The piping is elevated from grade to have clearance of 300mm above the grade level.
+The piping is elevated from grade to have a clearance of 300mm above the grade level.
 The pipingconnected to channel head nozzles should be furnished with break flanges to facilitate theremoval of the channel head.

 Steam lines connecting to a header in the yard